digikar99/py4cl2-cffi/README.md

 - [x] numpy arrays to non-CL arrays
 - [x] arbitrary module import
 - [x] numpy floats
-- [ ] optimizing pythonizers and lispifiers using static-dispatch
+- [ ] optimization: [PyCall.jl](https://github.com/JuliaPy/PyCall.jl) is just about 2x slower than native CPython, while we are 10-20x as slow!

 ... and much more ...